Oh Yoon-ah: Personal life

 Oh married advertising executive Song Hoon at Imperial Palace Hotel Seoul on January 5, 2007.
 The couple divorced in 2015; they have one son, born in August 2007.
 Oh and her son, who has autism, were featured together on the 10th anniversary cover of The Big Issue Korea to raise awareness for people with autism.
+Oh announced her remarriage on July 3, 2026.

+On December 1, 2025, Oh announced the founding of her own agency, YA Entertainment.